 “I witnessed the other day one of the celebrated sights of Paris of which I had often heard before, but never before seen.
 Crossing the Tuileries Garden on one of the late mild days, my attention was attracted by an intense commotion among the sparrows which abound … There I saw the cause of their agitation – the well-known bird charmer of the Tuileries Garden.”

-Another Tuileries Garden bird charmer of 1868 was described as an old gentleman who wore a “clean but snuff-colored dress, [and] who every now and then comes to see and feed the birds.”
+Another of the Tuileries Garden bird charmers of 1868 was described as an old gentleman who wore a “clean but snuff-colored dress, [and] who every now and then comes to see and feed the birds.”
 Supposedly, the moment he appeared the twittering and screams of delight from the birds started.
 One journalist reported “amidst the trees of the Tuileries, the birds swarm about his head, sit on his shoulders and hands, while others describe a thousand revolutions around his head.”
 This bird charmer threw just a few crumbs, but all the same, an amazing scene occurred with birds surrounding him and when he took his leave, he kissed his hand to the birds and walked toward the river.

 “[The bird charmer] has only to stop near the flower-beds or grass plots, when immediately the little sparrows, the most intractable, perch on his finger.
 The wood pigeons leave the trees to flutter around him; and the whistling blackbirds do not disdain to take crumbs of bread from his lips and hands.
 He is followed by crowds to witness his performance, and not a few envy the mysterious power of the charmer.
 But, though, he long ‘stood alone in his glory,’ he has now many imitators.
 Indeed, not a few women and children now have the same power of charming that he has hitherto enjoyed exclusively.
 Almost any day, more than ten of these ‘charmers’ may be counted at the Tuileries playing with the pigeons and sparrows, calling and sending them away, taking pleasure in being pecked by them.”